pierrelegall/pierrelegall.github.io/src/content/resumes/en.md

   Research about interoperability between different internal Domain Specific Languages.

-  - bibliography writing about state of the art on DSLs
+  - bibliography writing about the state of the art of DSLs
   - design and implementation of a POC for internal DSLs transformations

   _Tooling_: Java/Xtend, Python, Git, Org-mode